John P. Hale: First term as Senator

 Hale was elected June 9, 1846, as an Independent Democratic Candidate to the United States Senate and served from March 4, 1847, to March 3, 1853, later becoming a Free Soiler.

 He was among the strongest opponents of the Mexican–American War in the Senate and is considered "the first U.S. Senator with an openly anti-slavery (or abolitionist) platform".

 Hale was the only Senator to vote against the resolution tendering the thanks of Congress to Winfield Scott and Zachary Taylor for their victories in the Mexican–American War.
 In 1849, he was joined in the Senate by anti-slavery advocates Salmon P. Chase and William H. Seward, and was later joined by Charles Sumner in 1851.

 Hale also opposed flogging and the spirit ration in the United States Navy, and secured the abolition of flogging in September 1850.

 In 1851, Hale served as counsel in the trials of anti-slavery activists that arose out of their forcible rescue of fugitive slave Shadrach Minkins from the custody of the United States Marshal in Boston.

 Presidential candidate

+Hale was the presidential nominee of the Liberty Party in 1848, but withdrew in support of the Free Soil ticket.

 Hale was an unsuccessful candidate for President of the United States on the Free Soil ticket in 1852, finishing behind Democratic candidate Franklin Pierce and Whig candidate Winfield Scott.

 In March 1853, Hale was succeeded in the Senate by Democrat Charles G. Atherton and began practicing law in New York City.